TERMS OF REFERENCE FOR AUDIT COMMITTEE

 The Committee members may participate in a meeting by means of conference telephone, conference videophone or any similar or other communications equipment by means of which all persons participating in the meeting can hear each other.
 Such participation in a meeting shall constitute presence in person at such meeting.

-A resolution in writing, signed by all the members of the Committee, shall be as effectual as if it has been passed at a meeting of the Committee duly convened and held.
+The Committee may deal with matters by way of circular reports and written resolutions in lieu of convening a formal meeting.
+A resolution in writing, signed or approved by letter, electronic mail, telegram, telex or telefax or other electronic communication by majority of the members of the Committee, shall be as effectual as if it has been passed at a meeting of the Committee duly convened and held.
 Any such resolution may consist of several documents in like form, each signed by one or more committee members.

 The Committee is authorised by the Board to investigate any activity within its terms of reference.
 It is also authorised to seek any information it requires from any employee and employees are directed to co-operate with any request made by the Committee.
-The Committee can obtain, at the expense of the Company, outside legal or other independent professional advice it considers necessary in the discharge of its responsibilities.
+The Committee can obtain professional or legal advice from independent professional advisors and/or appoint any independent professional advisors it considers necessary in carrying out its responsibilities, at the expense of the Company.

-The Committee shall have full and unlimited access to any information pertaining to the Group.
+The Committee shall have full and unlimited access to any information, records, properties and personnel pertaining to the Group.
 The Committee shall have direct communication channels with the internal and external auditors and with Senior Management of the Group and shall be able to convene meetings with the external auditors, the person(s) carrying out the internal audit function or both excluding the attendance of other directors and employees of the Group, whenever deemed necessary.
 The Committee shall have the resources that are required to perform its duties.

 Where the Committee is of the view that a matter reported by it to the Board has not been satisfactorily resolved resulting in a breach of the Listing Requirements of Bursa Securities, the Committee shall promptly report such matter to Bursa Securities.